oracle/python-cx_Oracle/doc/cursor.rst

    .. note::

-      The DB API definition does not define this method and is only available for Oracle 12c.
+      The DB API definition does not define this method and it is only available for Oracle 12c.

 .. method:: Cursor.getbatcherrors()